White Sox plan to extend netting at Guaranteed Rate Field

-CHICAGO — The Chicago White Sox plan to extend the protective netting all the way to the foul poles at Guaranteed Rate Field, becoming the first major league team to take such a step in the wake of a couple of high-profile fan injuries.
+CHICAGO — The Chicago White Sox plan to extend the protective netting to the foul poles at Guaranteed Rate Field, becoming the first major league team to take that step since a couple of high-profile injuries this summer increased the focus on fan safety at ballparks.

-The White Sox and Illinois Sports Facilities Authority, which owns the ballpark, are hoping to complete the project this summer.
+The White Sox and Illinois Sports Facilities Authority, which owns the ballpark, are hoping to complete the project this season.
 They say they will announce more details at a later date.

+Now that one team has jumped in front on the move, there likely will be more to come.
+It’s hard to imagine a scenario where one major league team feels comfortable with less protection for fans than at another ballpark.

+“Obviously that’s a positive step in this sport,” Chicago Cubs outfielder Albert Almora Jr. said before their game against the crosstown White Sox on Tuesday night.
+“I don’t think anybody should go home with bumps or bruises or even worse.
+So whatever they got to do to take care of that, I’m glad they’re taking procedures.”

 Following recommendations from Major League Baseball, by the start of the 2018 season all 30 teams had expanded their protective netting to at least the far ends of the dugouts after several fans were injured by foul balls in 2017.

-But a liner off the bat of Chicago Cubs outfielder Albert Almora Jr. struck a young girl in Houston in May, and a woman was hit by a foul ball from White Sox outfielder Eloy Jiménez in Chicago on June 10.
-Each of the incidents occurred in the stands beyond the dugout on the third base side.
+But a liner by Almora struck a young girl in Houston in May, and a woman was hit by a foul ball off the bat of White Sox slugger Eloy Jiménez in Chicago on June 10.
+Each of the incidents occurred in the stands beyond the dugout on the third base side, sparking several players to call for expanded netting.

 The Chicago Sun-Times was the first to report on the plans for Guaranteed Rate Field.